gumdropsteve/Harmonia/README.md

 **They can't work it out - Peers vote**

-5. Voters have staked `Token`, enabling them to vote on disputes, and are rewarded with `Token` for voting.
+5. Voters have staked `HAR`, enabling them to vote on disputes, and are rewarded with `HAR` for voting.
-    - `Token` is an [ERC-20](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/) fungible token.
+    - `HAR` is an [ERC-20](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/) fungible token.
     - All votes are FHE [encrypted](https://nodejs.org/api/crypto.html#crypto_crypto_hkdf_digest_key_salt_info_keylen_callback) through NuCypher.
         - A private key (used for encrypting & decrypting the votes) is supplied by the `plaintiff` to the `defendant` as a dispute is opened.
         - This private key is made public once the voting period has ended.